Smarter Drafter Pro

 outcomes

-• Flexibility in the 'Start form' pre-form modal meant power users and novices alike could start their forms with greater oversight.
+• Power users and novices alike could start their forms with greater control and certainty over their data

-• A stable model positioned the platform for AI-assisted drafting (the next phase)
+• The model positioned the platform for AI-assisted drafting (the next phase)

-• Flexibility in the 'Start form' pre-form modal meant power users and novices alike could start their forms with greater oversight.
+• Power users and novices alike could start their forms with greater control and certainty over their data

-• A stable model positioned the platform for AI-assisted drafting (the next phase)
+• The model positioned the platform for AI-assisted drafting (the next phase)

 "Lukas' ability to visualise and simplify the Matter Record concept helped me align stakeholders and technology partners easily… leading immediately to closing two major deals for the company.